zetxx/migration-collection/README.md

 currently only filesystem and mssql migration is implemented

+*NOTE: every component can be redefined and added instead of default one*

 - `feeder` - feeds with data collection, reads files from fs, and filters them based on extension
 - `sorter` - sorts files based on it integer key